-Susan Lowdermilk creates artist books and limited edition prints in her home studio in Eugene, Oregon, working primarily in woodcut, wood engraving and etching.
-She is a full time faculty at Lane Community College’s Art and Applied Design Department in Eugene, Oregon, teaching courses in printmaking, artist books and graphic design.
-She also teaches artist book and printmaking workshops throughout the United States.
-Her artwork can be found in numerous public collections including the Getty Museum, the Library of Congress and the New York Public Library.
-The University of Oregon Special Collections Library is a repository for her artist books.
-Her work is represented in galleries throughout the United States.
+Susan Lowdermilk is a book artist and printmaker working in traditional processes such as woodcut, wood engraving and intaglio etching as well as digital media.
+Her artist’s books involve movable parts, pop-ups and LED circuitry.
+She is a professor at Lane Community College in Eugene, Oregon, teaching courses in printmaking, artist books and graphic design.
+She also teaches artist book and printmaking workshops.
+Her work has been collected by over 60 public institutions including, the Getty Museum, the Library of Congress and the New York Public Library.
+Her artist’s books are represented in galleries throughout the United States.
 She earned her Master’s of Fine Art from the University of Oregon, and her Bachelor’s of Fine Art from Colorado State University in Fort Collins, Colorado.

-I am interested in dualities in our human condition—chance versus strategy, faith versus reason, serendipity versus design, peace versus war, winning versus losing.
-I relate these themes to the patterns of fractal shapes found in nature and how the patterns relate to our relationship to and separation from nature.
+I am interested in the dualities that complicate our human condition—chance versus strategy, faith versus reason, serendipity versus design, peace versus war, winning versus losing and our relationship to and separation from nature.